dda-oo/radarroster/index.md

 ## Let’s Connect

 Ready to unlock the full potential of your data?
-Whether you're a startup or an established enterprise, RadarRoster offers tailored, scalable solutions — fast.
+Whether you're a startup or an established enterprise, RadarRoster offers tailored, scalable solutions; fast.

 <div
   style="